 Q. What are the benefits of hiring EnRoute?

-EnRoute takes the time to focus on each client individually, thus being able to design a Gap Year plan that is completely customized to the student’s interests, budget and goals.
-Take a look here for more benefits to hiring EnRoute and what past families have to say about working with Julia.
+EnRoute takes the time to focus on each client individually, thus being able to design a gap year plan that is completely customized to the student’s interests, budget and goals.